 Can you file a car insurance claim without a police report?

 We typically do not recommend filing a car insurance claim without a police report.
 A police report is often the best way to gather detailed evidence about an accident, especially in cases where fault is unclear or shared.
-Insurance companies also often require police reports to process your claim for reimbursement when there is any damage to drivers, passengers, vehicles or other physical property.
-To process your claim quickly and efficiently, we recommend sharing the police report with your insurer as soon as possible.
+Insurance companies often require police reports to process your claim when there is damage to drivers, passengers, vehicles or other property.
+To process your claim efficiently, we recommend sharing the police report with your insurer as soon as possible.

 The police won’t automatically send their report to your insurer